Tyrn/wei/the-insider-en.typ

 by pearl clasps and, uncovered, his face, thin as onion  undergarment peels, looked somewhat lost and nave.
 Shavash followed Bemish into  the  hall and first minister Yanik  also came in.
-Shavash and Yanik  were  draped in  the ceremonial kaftans with  all their rank insignias  -  Bemish had  never seen them before.
-A red fiery dragon, with rubies sewn in his claws, on the first minister's dress dazed him unexpectedly  and Bemish suddenly felt  something he had never suspected before - a certain meagerness of  his impeccably made cashmere  wool suite compared  to the  red  dragon  with  the ruby decorated claws.
-As for  Kissur, he was dressed  the same way as he had been  earlier, visiting Bemish, - in ragged leather pants.
+Shavash and Yanik  were  draped in  the ceremonial kaftans with  all their rank insignias---Bemish had  never seen them before.
+A red fiery dragon, with rubies sewn in his claws, on the first minister's dress dazed him unexpectedly  and Bemish suddenly felt  something he had never suspected before---a certain meagerness of  his impeccably made cashmere  wool suite compared  to the  red  dragon  with  the ruby decorated claws.
+As for  Kissur, he was dressed  the same way as he had been  earlier, visiting Bemish,---in ragged leather pants.

      "You filed  a complaint, Mr.  Bemish," the sovereign said,  "could  you describe how you were mistreated."